By Paul Guilfoyle

 That’s interesting to me.

-Because it suggests many golfers are not suffering from a total absence of ability.
+Because it suggests many golfers are not suffering from an absence of ability.

 Golf becomes mentally heavy.